§24.9. Quality early literacy initiative; legislative findings; development; criteria;

 parents.

-(v) The integration of the literacy assessment with instruction.
+(v) The integration of the literacy screener with instruction.

 (i) Measure, at a minimum, age-appropriate phonological awareness, phonics,